Teaching Functional Money Math: Discount Lesson [Special Education]

 Lesson Unit Break Down

-Day 1- Kick off the week with the brain teaser and then layout the flow chart to show how discounts are a part of spending money (and ultimately a part of a budget).
+Day 1- Kick off the week with simple tasks, including the brain teaser and then layout the flow chart to show how discounts are a part of spending money (and ultimately a part of a budget).
 Then, keep it straightforward with the reading passage and subsequent materials.
 Read the passage as a class, dive into the writing prompts, and then end with the T/F questions.
 This T/F could serve as the exit slip, if you want to assess where the class is at.

 Day 3- The guided practice begins.
 This worksheet can be completed as a class, in small groups, partners, or independently, your choice!
 With 10 different scenarios, you could even start as a class with 2, move to small groups or partners for 3 more, then leave the last 5 for independent practice.
 This worksheet is solely focused on % discounts with round numbers, such as $119.00.